Energy efficiency strategy which is effective will result in ongoing energy savings. But does this start in the meeting room? Or in the plant room?

 The case for the meeting room

-Achieving large energy savings in a facility is typically a multi-year effort requiring fairly large investements of time and money.
+Achieving large energy savings in a facility is typically a multi-year effort requiring fairly large investments of time and money – requiring a serious energy efficiency strategy.
 There is often a good return on investment, but a non-trivial investment needs to be made.

 Logistics/trucking company Linfox, with wide commitment across the organisation, achieved very substantial savings with this approach.
 This video shows how they did it: